-Toddlers are a silly creature, and we can best learn about their mannerisms and interests when observing them in their natural habitat.
+Toddlers are silly creatures, and we can best learn about their mannerisms and interests when observing them in their natural habitat.
 Sometimes they do funny things that we adults might not understand, and yet we sure have a chuckle at them.
+They do get obsessed with some of their favorite toys for toddlers.
 Here is one opportunity to share a chuckle while we explore what funny items toddlers want to sleep with, in their beds.

 Random Items My Toddler Takes to Bed

 My son sleeps in a full-size bed now.
 He went straight from crib to a big adult human bed, since we never had a true toddler bed and didn’t see the need to buy extra furniture.
 So what I’m saying is, he has a lot of room.
 He likes to use this space wisely, or should I say, there are things he demands go to bed with him.
 This is of course in addition to his blanket and pillow.
 He’s 3 now, so no issues with the bedding.

 - Truck – sometimes with dinosaurs on it (yes, a recent Christmas present)

 - Bus – absolutely most nights there must be a bus

 - Books – especially soft books or small board books

 - “Daddy bear” – a little bear dressed in Army uniform

 A friend of mine showed me a photo of her son (just a couple months younger than mine) visiting Grandma for the weekend.
 Grandma had just gotten a Roomba and he was so obsessed with it that he took it to bed.
 Yes, a vacuum.
 I mean, if I had one I’d feel the same way *wishlist* so sure why not.
 That actually is what inspired this post.